“How quick come the reasons for approving what we like.” — Jane Austen

 Our day 2 of training was mostly spent walking the sources of influence, so I organized my notes using that frame.
 I think it helps make it easier to follow.
 I also stuck to the key points and chose effective over complete where I needed to make a call.

-Before digging into the sources of influence, this is a quick survey of 10 of my favorite lessons from day 2:
+Before digging into the sources of influence, this is a quick survey of 10 of my favorite lessons from day 2 of Influencer training:

 - 10X your success.
 You can improve your chance of success ten-fold by using a variety of strategies.
 Influencers succeed because they “overdetermine” success by using all six sources of influence.
 They use a variety of strategies to make change inevitable.
 In a study by VitalSmarts, 95% attempting corporate change failed.
 They tried 1-3 strategies then quit.
 On the flip side, those who used 4 or more strategies were 10 times more likely to succeed.
 See How To 10X Your influence.